Composite kitchen worktops vs Laminate & Wood – Why is quartz the better option?

 Composite worktop vs. solid surface from a natural stone

-Composite kitchen worktops have been a very popular choice in recent years, though there are many aspects that prove that the kitchen standards improve significantly when the natural stone worktops are fitted.
-Of course by stone worktops I mean granite, quartz and even marble.
+Composite kitchen worktops have been a very popular choice in recent years, though there are many aspects that prove that the kitchen standards improve significantly when natural stone worktops are fitted.
+Of course, by stone worktops I mean granite, quartz and even marble.
 All of these materials are somewhat a better choice for kitchens due to their attributes, which so many people appreciate.

-Beginning with the granite being a lot of a nicer material, yes it sounds very cliché, however, it’s true, and it has been confirmed by many people that used to have a composite kitchen and later switched to stone worktops.
+Beginning with granite being a lot of a nicer material, yes it sounds very cliché, however, it’s true, and it has been confirmed by many people that used to have a composite kitchen and later switched to stone worktops.